Coolythecoder/OSex-To-OStim-Standalone/README.md

-# OSex To OStim Standalone
-It converts Animations
+# You will need OStim Standalone and OSex Animations and the latest build of Python to run this.